0xPARC/0xparc-intro-book/easy/src/intro.typ

 version of cryptocurrency scams or private communication servers.
-Reality in technology is always somewhere in the middle, like the Internet that both offers free search and information to everyone but is also mostly being used to consume videos.
-No matter what the future actually holds, one thing is clear --- it is up for people who are technically capable, intellectually curious, and morally sound to guide this next stage of evolution of cryptography before the door into the even deeper biomes.
+Reality in technology is always somewhere in the middle, like the Internet that both offers free search and information to everyone but is also mostly being used to consume videos on the phone.

+No matter what the future actually holds, one thing is clear --- it is up for people who are technically capable, intellectually curious, and morally sound to guide this next stage of evolution of cryptography before doors that lead into even deeper biomes.
 We hope that these "easy pieces" will inspire you to read, imagine, and build.